 From 16 until 18 December 2015, Putrajaya Corporation collaborated with Gaya Travel Magazine to promote Putrajaya’s culinary offerings through a media familiarisation programme called Eat.Travel.Write Putrajaya Food Trail 2015.
 A group of 40 persons comprising food lovers, bloggers and media friends participated in the fun-filled three-day and two-night programme, which included tasks that we had to conduct in the form of games, treasure hunt and photo competitions at various venues.
 Want to explore Putrajaya through your tummy?
 Then read these pages to find out where you can go and what you can eat when being in the city… Hunt & Eat at Putrajaya Sentral To create awareness on what travellers can eat when arriving at Putrajaya Sentral (the city’s transport hub), […]

 Hiking is one way of travelling and the best way to appreciate nature.
 And Mount Stong, Kelantan is definitely one the best places in Malaysia to experience that!

-Last 8 to 10 March 2015, Gaya Travel team with a small group of 10 persons comprising local media and tourism staff participated in the The Hidden Arts and Malay Culture programme, which intended to publicise the less known Kelantan Malay traditional crafts to the public so as to promote and conserve them for future
+The Hidden Arts and Malay Culture programme, is intended to publicise the less known Kelantan Malay traditional crafts for future preservation.

 If Maldives is famous for its wondrous island resorts sitting on pristine white atolls, Sabah on the other hand is popular as the tropical getaway not just due to its clear waters and amazing underwater marine life but also its wondrous flora and fauna, local culture, highlands and mountains.
 Backpackers – like my mates and I from UiTM Shah Alam Recreational Club comprising young mountain climbers – usually go for both so as to stretch our budget while experiencing what this impressive state has to offer.